-I arrived at Songkla’s refugee camp in Thailand on the second day of the Lunar New Year 1981.
+I arrived at Songkhla Refugee Camp in Thailand on the second day of Lunar New Year 1981.
 Five days later, I was reunited with my childhood friend.
-She told me the horrible things that happened to her on the ocean.
-Pirates repeatedly raped girls and women on her boat.
-Sitting on the beach at Songkla’s refugee camp on a quiet evening, my best friend and I reflected silently on our trips across the South China Sea.
-I did not know what to say to comfort her, but I was deeply sympathetic.
-I do not remember how long we were sitting there.
-However, I remember clearly that night was the first time I heard the gospel of Jesus Christ.
-"Come unto me, all ye that labour and are heavy laden, and I will give you rest" (Matthews 11:28).
-That voice came to us from a mission church behind where we sat.
-These words led me to come to the church service the following Sunday and came to know Christ as my personal Savior.
+She told me about the horrors she had endured: repeated rapes by pirates.
+Sitting quietly on the beach that evening, we reflected on our journeys across the South China Sea.
+I did not know what to say to comfort her, but I felt profound sympathy.
+That night, I heard the gospel of Jesus Christ for the first time: “Come unto me, all ye that labour and are heavy laden, and I will give you rest” (Matthew 11:28).
+This message led me to attend church the following Sunday, where I came to know Christ as my personal Savior.

-In 1988, both my parents passed away in Vietnam on the same day due to illness.
-This was a major loss, because I lost two of the most significant people in my life.
-In spite of the difficult and sometimes unfair treatment, I have genuinely enjoyed being in the United States.
-In spite of the difficult and sometimes unfair treatment, I was able to endure and to manage finishing college from Oral Roberts University in 1989 and received a master’s degree 1993 from Dartmouth College.
+In 1988, I suffered another profound loss: both my parents passed away in Vietnam on the same day due to illness.
+Despite these hardships, I have genuinely appreciated life in the United States.
+Through perseverance, I earned a college degree from Oral Roberts University (1989) and a master’s degree from Dartmouth College (1993).

-Everyone has at least one special memory about the past; some are memorable; however, my past was not pleasant one.
-Sometimes I do not understand why thing happened to me the way they were.
-However, I still believe that “all things work together for good to them that love God, to them who are the called according to his purpose.”
-(Romans 8:28).
+Everyone has memories of the past—some joyful, others painful.
+My past was often difficult, and I do not always understand why things happened as they did.
+Yet, I remain steadfast in my faith, believing that “all things work together for good to them that love God, to them who are the called according to his purpose” (Romans 8:28).

 Contact